Standardizing Laravel Applications at Northwestern University

 Manual Setup Checklist

-By the time the foundation is laid, days may have passed without a single line of domain logic written.
+By the time this foundation is laid, days may have passed without a single line of domain logic written.

 Multiply that across a few projects per year, and you're looking at weeks of duplicated effort annually.
 The work is tedious, but more importantly, error-prone.
 Configuration drifts across projects.
 Security implementations vary.
 Audit requirements are partially implemented.
 Small inconsistencies compound into maintenance headaches.